bevyengine/bevy-website/content/learn/book/handling-input/input-patterns.md

 ```

 In the above example, [`input_just_pressed`] is a function that will evaluate whether `KeyCode::Space` has just been pressed.
-If it has, then the `jump` system is ran.
+If it has been pressed, then the `jump` system is ran once in the `Update` schedule.
 Even though we aren't accessing `ButtonInput` directly, our conditional function (`input_just_pressed`) is accessing the `just_pressed` method on the `ButtonInput` that contains all of the `KeyCode` input data.
 The same process occurs when we use the other input conditional functions: [`input_pressed`] and [`input_just_released`].